carlosbrando/rails21-book/text/04_ActionPack/07_titleize.markdown

-## Aplicando formatação de título em strings
+## Applying title formatting in strings

-Existia um bug ao se utilizar o método **String#titleize** em uma string que continha 's.
-O bug retornava o 's maiúsculo.
-Veja um exemplo:
+There was a bug when using **String#titleize** method in a string containing 's .
+The bug made the method return the 's in uppercase.
+See an example:

 	>> "brando’s blog".titleize
 	=> "Brando’S Blog"

-Veja como ficou o mesmo exemplo só que agora com a correção desse bug.
+See the same example, but with the bug fixed:

 	>> "brando’s blog".titleize
 	=> "Brando’s Blog"